mohankumargupta/raspberrypi-ansible/readme.md

-# Use Ubuntu computer to prepare a custom Raspbian image from a virgin Raspbian image
+# Start with a vanilla Raspbian image, end up with a turbocharged custom Raspbian image

 ## How it works
-Boot Raspberry Pi with a fresh install of Raspbian (remember to put an empty file called ssh in the root of SD card to enable SSH), then setup a Linux computer with Ansible installed, then run the playbook in this repo, and you end up with a more useable Raspbian install.
+Boot Raspberry Pi with a fresh install of Raspbian (remember to put an empty file called ssh in the root of SD card to enable SSH, and optionally a wpa_supplicant.conf to automatically connect to wifi if running headless), then setup a  Debian-based (Linux Mint, Ubuntu, Debian) computer with Ansible installed, then run the playbook in this repo, and you end up with a more useable Raspbian install.

 ## Features